An Introduction to Laban Movement Analysis and Bartenieff Fundamentals|

 movement.
 The material will be introduced through observation, improvisation, exploration, composition, readings, group discussions, and movement assignments as both a methodology for observing/describing the structural and

-qualitative aspects of human movement and a means of identifying personal movement preferences to introduce a greater range of functional and expressive movement.
-Laban movement analysis can be applied to and provide insight into the study of history, anthropology, psychology, theater, physical therapy, and education as well as dance performance, choreography, teaching, and scholarship.
+qualitative aspects of human movement and a means of identifying personal movement preferences in order to introduce a greater range of functional and expressive movement.
+Laban Movement Analysis can be applied to and provide insight into the study of history, anthropology, psychology, theater, physical therapy, and education as well as dance performance, choreography, teaching, and scholarship.